Omena0/MCFN/README.md

 - Working disassembler
 - Visual debugger (WIP, contains more bugs than atoms in the observable universe)
 - 1.21 macros support
-- Colorful error/info logging
+- Colorful error/warning/info logging
 - Function argument minimization (may be unstable)
-- Custom multi-line syntax and macro commands
+- Custom preprocessor with multi-line syntax and macro commands
+  - You can easily add more preprocessor commands
   - End a line with `\` and indent the next line to append the first line before all following indented lines
   - @define <const> <value can have spaces>
   - @repeat <range: e.g. 5..30, 0.., ..6> <command can have spaces>